will-iamxu/spotify-avatar/README.md

    - Create a new app or use existing one
    - Add redirect URI: `http://localhost:3000/api/auth/callback/spotify`
    - Note down Client ID and Client Secret
+   - **Important**: Add your Spotify email to the app's "Users and Access" section for testing

 6. **Start the development server:**
    ```bash